dr01d3r/redcap-em-orca-search/README.md

 ## Considerations

+- DateTime fields are displayed and searched using the values as they are stored in the database (YYYY-MM-DD).
 - If a project uses Data Access Groups, and the record_id field is displayed, I've done my best to ensure that column sorts as expected.
 - For projects with significant record counts (10,000+, especially if they use DAGs), the usage of getAutoId() for adding new records will increase the load times of the module.
   - For a baseline example, a project with ~45k records takes 4-8 seconds for getAutoId() to complete.